 The Global Production Networks newsletter provides you occasionally with the latest information about our research topics and upcoming projects.

 Our experts and consultants are keen to apply their experience from research and practice projects to your production network.
-You may profit from their knowledge through our standardized and free production network quick-check or more detailed assessments, benchmarks, and tailored workshops.
+You may profit from their knowledge through detailed assessments, benchmarks, and tailored workshops.
 In an individual project, we guide you through your global production strategy elaboration, your production set-up configuration, and your coordination of dispersed production sites towards effective and efficient network management.

 Read more about our consulting projects in the area of production networks.